 After the publishing on the report the new British Prime Minister, David Cameron, stated in the House of Commons

-To this day none of the members of the 1st Parachute Regiment has stood trail for their actions on that day.
+To this day none of the members of the 1st Parachute Regiment has stood trail for their actions.

 History Video of Bloody Sunday